-The Society runs eight social clubs which meet monthly and provide a variety of entertainment and outings.
+The Society runs seven social clubs which meet monthly and provide a variety of entertainment and outings.
 Read more about our clubs

 Audio and braille

-Each quarter we distribute over 800 large print and audio copies of our Insight magazine to blind and partially sighted people.
+Each quarter we distribute over 600 large print and audio copies of our Insight magazine to blind and partially sighted people.
 We also provide a small number of copies in braille.
 Read more about our audio and braille services

 The Guide Dogs My Guide project matches a person who is blind or partially sighted with a trained volunteer.
 Read more about My Guide